 8. VU22777 Implement and monitor gender equity strategies

-To find out more about the units click here
+Read more about the units of competancy.

-· Three Industry Forums were run to seek feedback to inform the Intersectionality approach Industry relevance and Educational design of the units of competency.
-Click here for a list of the organisations and individual consultants who contributed to the forum consultations.
+View a list of the organisations and individual consultants who contributed to the forum consultations.

 As a partner in the project Monash University was responsible for researching the pedagogical approaches required to deliver a course in Gender Equity.
 This research has informed the development of the units of competency and will inform the development of the teaching and learning resources over the coming months.

-Click here for a summary of how the research has informed design.
+Read a summary of how the research has informed design.

-Click here to view the research report: Supporting gender equity education – a research project to inform gender equity units of competency.
+View the research report: Supporting gender equity education – a research project to inform gender equity units of competency.